 Research indicates that three-in-four (75%) American households have at least one gamer in the family.
-A majority (60%) of children and teens ages 8 to 18 play video games every day, and those who do play spend an average of two hours playing per day.
-Overall game play has spiked 75% during the COVID-19 pandemic.
-Video game play is mostly done in groups.
+10 A majority (60%) of children and teens ages 8 to 18 play video games every day, and those who do play spend an average of two hours playing per day.
+11 Overall game play has spiked 75% during the COVID-19 pandemic.
+12 Video game play is mostly done in groups.
 A majority (63%) of adult gamers report playing with others, either online (an average of 4.8 hours per week) or in person (an average of 3.5 hours per week).
-Generation Z males-born in 1997 and after- are especially into video games.
+13 Generation Z males-born in 1997 and after- are especially into video games.
 Nine-inten (91%) Gen Z males play video games on a regular basis, and 68% say video games are a core part of their identity.
+14

-When it comes to race, according to existing research Latinx players are more likely to be regular video game players (47%) than Black (44%) and white (41%) Americans.
-Additionally, a larger percentage of Latinx players label themselves as "gamers" (19%) than Black (11%) or white (7%) players.
-When it comes to perceptions of representation in video games, more Black (13%) and Latinx (11%) players say that video games portray racial minorities poorly compared to white players (7%).

-Existing research also finds that men are three times more likely than women to make video game purchases.
-18 Women in the US are about as likely to play video games as men when all game genres are considered (e.g., Candy Crush and other mobile games); but men are far more likely to play online for longer periods of time and to play in gaming communities.
-A vast majority of college men (88.3%) play video games at least once a week compared with 54.6% of college women.
-On average, men in college play nearly three times as many hours of video games each week as college women (11 hours compared to 4.25 hours).
+When it comes to race, according to existing research Latinx players are more likely to be regular video game players (47%) than Black (44%) and white (41%) Americans.15 Additionally, a larger percentage of Latinx players label themselves as "gamers" (19%) than Black (11%) or white (7%) players.16 When it comes to perceptions of representation in video games, more Black (13%) and Latinx (11%) players say that video games portray racial minorities poorly compared to white players (7%).17 are considered (e.g., Candy Crush and other mobile games); but men are far more likely to play online for longer periods of time and to play in gaming communities.
+19 A vast majority of college men (88.3%) play video games at least once a week compared with 54.6% of college women.
+20 On average, men in college play nearly three times as many hours of video games each week as college women (11 hours compared to 4.25 hours).